 (b) Credit risk:

 Credit risk refers to the risk that a counterparty may default on its contractual obligations, resulting in a financial loss.
-CAFII does not have any financial assets subject to credit risk.
+CAFII is exposed to credit risk in relation to its cash, short-term investments, accounts receivable and other receivables.